Visual arts of Sudan: Individual artists

 Hussein Shariffe (1934–2005), a painter, poet, filmmaker and lecturer at the Faculty of Arts of the University of Khartoum, was a Sudanese intellectual and artist, active from the late 1950s to the 1990s.
 After his studies of Modern History at the University of Cambridge in England, he took a Master's degree at London's Slade School of Fine Arts, where he studied under Lucian Freud.
 Along with other works, his painting Angel Pregnant with Moon, was exhibited in London's Gallery One in 1960, and the National Portrait Gallery in London holds photographs by Shariffe sitting in front of his paintings.
 Shariffe is said to have painted more than 500 paintings, but only few of them have been documented.

 Mo Abarro (1935–2016), born as Mohammed Ahmed Abdalla Abarro, was a sculptor known for his ceramic art.
 As other artists of his generation, he graduated from the College of Fine and Applied Arts in Khartoum and then studied ceramics at the Central School of Arts and Crafts in London.
 After his postgraduate studies in industrial pottery design, he returned to Sudan to teach ceramics for some years, but decided to return to England in 1966 to pursue his career in Britain.
 His work was described as both reflecting traditional Sudanese domes and arches, as well as the shapes of calabashes and basketry.

 Kamala Ibrahim Ishaq (b.
 1936), the first modern woman painter in the Sudan, studied painting at the College of Fine Arts of the Sudan University of Science and Technology in Khartoum and later at the Royal College of Art in London.
 Together with her students Muhammad Hamid Shaddad and Nayla El Tayib, she was a founder of the conceptual art group called the "Crystalists" that brought new directions to Sudanese art.
 According to the Sharjah Art Foundation, her work "challenges the traditional male perspective of art in Sudan, depicting scenes of women's lives in colours of sun, sand and sky."

-Mohammad Omar Khalil (b.
-1936) studied Fine Arts in Khartoum until 1959 and from 1963, painting and printmaking in Florence, Italy.
-Working and teaching for several decades in the United States since 1967, he has used found objects, archival materials, textiles, or photographs, beside conventional paints.
+Mohammad Omer Khalil (b.
+1936) studied Fine Arts in Khartoum until 1959, and from 1963, painting and printmaking in Florence, Italy.
+Having worked and taught for several decades in the United States since 1967, he has used found objects, archival materials, textiles, or photographs, beside conventional paints.
 In his prints, he prefers different shades of black, as he explained on the occasion of his exhibition Homeland Under My Nails at London's Mosaic Rooms in 2020.
 Khalil has been called "one of the Arab world's most important contemporary painters, having influenced two generations of regional artists."
 In 2012, his work was presented in the retrospective exhibition at the Institut du Monde Arabe in Paris.